shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/index.rst

    V^♯ = \begin{bmatrix} a \; ∂_x & b \; ∂_y & c \; ∂_z \end{bmatrix}

-.. rubric:: Hodge Duality
+.. rubric:: Inner product of k-forms in Minkowski space

-The Hodge duality assumes a central role, transitioning tensors between spaces and their dual complements.
-Additionally, I introduce the free matrix notation to streamline calculations, often allowing a straightforward return to matrix multiplication.
-The inner product of k-forms in Minkowski space are calculated.
-For vectors, we have:
+The inner product of k-forms in Minkowski space are calculated for the basis vectors, bivectors, trivectors and quadvectors and summarized here in table form.

 .. math::